-Alcohol 120 is a software that allows to make copies of CDs and DVDs.
+Alcohol 120 is a software that allows making copies of CDs and DVDs.

 Alcohol 120 is developed to facilitate the copying of CDs and DVDs.
-For this reason it has the ability to copy copy protected discs such as: SecuROM or SafeDisc.
+For this reason, it has the ability to copy protected discs such as SecuROM or SafeDisc.
 These systems prevent to copy the content from the original CD or DVD to a hard drive or to another CD/DVD.
-If we are legal owners of of an original CD/DVD with some kind of anticopy system, we will not have to worry about, because with this program we can create backups, either on another CD/DVD, or creating a disc image on the hard disk.
-Note that this program is not capable of make copies of discs protected with the CSS system (ContentScramble System).
+If we are legal owners of an original CD/DVD with some kind of anti-copy system, we will not have to worry about, because with this program we can create backups, either on another CD/DVD or create a disc image on the hard disk.
+Note that this program is not capable of making copies of discs protected with the CSS system (ContentScramble System).

 The use of the program is very simple.
 Making use of the panel located on the left side of the window, we will have access to all the features of the program: create copy from disc to disc, create a image from a disc, create a disc from an image, or create an image from files on our hard drive, and more.